freenas/freenas-docs/userguide/tasks.rst

 To modify an existing cloud sync, click |ui-options| to access the :guilabel:`Run Now`, :guilabel:`Edit`, and :guilabel:`Delete` options.
-The time selected is when the Cloud Sync task is allowed to begin.
-The cloud sync runs until finished, even after the time selected.

 .. _Cloud Sync Example: